tux-1/tux-1/README.md

-# Hello, World! 👋
+## Hello there 👋

-I'm Mourad Mohamed, a passionate Flutter developer from Cairo, Egypt.
+I'm Flutter developer in Cairo, Egypt.
 Welcome to my GitHub profile!

-👨‍💻 I'm currently working on my portfolio and constantly exploring new technologies and tools.

 ## 🔧 Technologies & Tools